enonic/old-xp-doc/doc/developer/schema/input-types/htmlarea.rst

 .. tip:: HTML Area is configured with default set of tools but the toolbar can be customized.
    Using the config setting you can exclude specific tools from being shown (use "*" to exclude all tools at once) and/or include those that you want to have in the toolbar.
    Separate tools with a space and use "|" character to group tool buttons together.
-   Complete list of supported tools can be found in description of :ref:`editing_input_types_text`.
+   Complete list of supported tools can be found in description of :ref:`editing_input_types_html`.

 .. literalinclude:: code/htmlarea-customized.xml
    :language: xml